cristianogaliano/cristianogaliano/README.md

 # About myself
-- 👋 Hi, I’m Cristiano Galiano, Italian iOS Developer located in Sydney Australia
+- 👨🏻‍💻 👋 Hi, I’m Cristiano Galiano, Italian iOS Developer located in Sydney Australia
 - 👀 I’m interested in AppleTech and new technologies
-- 🌱 I’m currently learning new iOS features
+- 📚 I’m currently learning new iOS features
-- 💞️ I’m looking to collaborate on a team work
+- 🎖 I’m looking to collaborate on a team work
-- 📫 How to reach me: cristianogaliano88@gmail.com or https://www.linkedin.com/in/cristiano-galiano-8412651a1/
+- 📨 How to reach me: cristianogaliano88@gmail.com or https://www.linkedin.com/in/cristiano-galiano-8412651a1/
+- 🖥 Here's some of my jobs: https://github.com/cristianogaliano/Portfolio https://cristianogaliano.github.io/Portfolio/

 ## Skills
 iOS Software Development<br>